-We, Tokyo 2020, will collect and process personal information about you in relation to the preparation and operation of the 32nd Olympic Games and the Tokyo 2020 Paralympic Games to be held in 2020, as well as its related events including festivals or the torch relay (collectively, the "Games") both offline and online, including when you interact with us and our websites, when you purchase tickets or goods and services from us, when you register for a Tokyo2020 ID, when we carry out research or surveys, when you apply for a job with us, when you apply to be a volunteer and when you participate or engage in the preparation and operation of the Games.
-This personal information will often be provided directly by you, and may include information you provide on registration or in the process of a purchase, such as your name, address, email address, and payment details.
+We, Tokyo 2020, will collect and process personal information about you in relation to the preparation and operation of the Games both offline and online, including when you interact with us and our websites and mobile applications, when you purchase tickets or goods and services from us, when you register with us (in particular for the creation of a Tokyo2020 ID), when we carry out research or surveys, when you apply for a job with us, when you apply to be a volunteer and when you participate or engage in the preparation and operation of the Games.
+This personal information will often be provided directly by you, and may include information you provide on registration or in the process of a purchase, such as your name, address, email address, phone number, gender, age and payment details.

 Personal information that is mandatory is indicated in the relevant forms that you complete.
 Where provision of personal information is mandatory, if the relevant information is not provided, we will not be able to fulfil your requests to register, make a purchase or otherwise engage with Tokyo 2020.
 All other provision of your information is optional.